 My uncle Gabriel works in a busy modern office in the heart of Caracas’ financial district.
 But when he goes to take a leak in one of the men’s rooms on the top floor, he doesn’t get to look out and survey the dull urbanity that surrounds other skyscrapers across the world.
 Instead what he sees is the unfinished shell of La Torre de David; a huge tower full of Caracas’ drug dealers and prostitutes, its disease-ridden and displaced poor.Most mayors work hard to sweep such people to the fringes of their city, but this gigantic phallus of architectural dystopia sits rotting slap bang in Caracas’ center.
 I went to visit my uncle Gabriel, and let myself into the tower for a little sightseeing.

 The construction of La Torre de David began in 1990.
-The plan was to fit it with luxury flats, entertainment facilities and a helipad, and make it the HQ of Venezuela’s biggest bank, Fogade.
-It was meant to symbolise the country’s ascent into an ultra-modern global powerhouse, but in 1994 money kicked Latin America in the balls, and all of Hugo Chavez’s rich friends flew away.
+The plan was to fit it with luxury apartments, entertainment facilities and a helipad.
+It would be headquarters for Venezuela’s biggest bank, Fogade and would come to symbolize the country’s ascent into ultra-modern global-powerhousedom.
+But in 1994 money kicked Latin America in the balls, and all of Hugo Chavez’s rich friends flew away.